reald/uv-k5-firmware-custom/README.md

 The frequency can be entered by using the number buttons.
 Choose the used modulation of the foxes in menu "Demod" (e.g. AM).

-Use a narrow bandwidth mode in menu "BW W/N" ("U 1K7: 1.7 kHz or "NARROWER": 2.5 kHz).
+Use a narrow bandwidth mode in menu "BW W/N" ("U 1K7": 1.7 kHz or "NARROWER": 2.5 kHz).

 Select number of foxes in menu "NumFox".
 The default is 5.

 Choose time period of a fox transmission in menu "FoxPer".
 Default is 60s.
 Modify with up/down in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
 Confirm with menu button.

 By default the device starts with active fox number 1 and a full time period left.
-In menu "ActFox" the active fox can be set.
+In menu "ActFox" the active fox can be changed.
 Every modification will reset the timer, too.
 Use this for synchronization.

 Unscrew antenna and add a directional antenna.
+Start hunting foxes and have fun.

 Notes:
 * Contrary to frequency, modulation and bandwith the ARDF settings (enabled, NumFox, FoxPer) are not stored in the eeprom yet and have to be set every time.